Stelzi79/boilerplater/README.md

 # boilerplater
-Discover, User and Manage generic Boilerplates
+Discover, Use and Manage generic Boilerplates